 Write down everything about your arrest while it’s still fresh in your mind—what the officers said, when and where you were detained, who witnessed it, and any searches that occurred.
 These details can be invaluable later in identifying procedural violations, challenging the arrest, or exposing police misconduct.

-When you partner with a Combs Waterkotte criminal defense attorney in or around Oak Grove, MO, you aren’t just selecting the ideal criminal defense attorney in and around Oak Grove, MO – you are protecting your rights, your freedom, and your future.
-In addition to knowledgeable criminal defense lawyers, our legal team is available 24/7 and provides experience and expertise in the following areas for residents in Oak Grove and beyond:
+If you hire a Combs Waterkotte criminal defense attorney in the Oak Grove, MO area, you’re not just choosing a top-rated criminal defense attorney in Oak Grove, MO and beyond – you are protecting your rights, your freedom, and your future.
+In addition to knowledgeable criminal defense attorneys, our legal team is available 24/7 and offers experience and expertise in the following areas for residents in Oak Grove and beyond:

-A Comprehensive Oak Grove, MO Criminal Defense Firm
+A Full-Service Oak Grove, MO Criminal Defense Firm

 The dedicated Oak Grove, MO criminal defense lawyers at Combs Waterkotte are equipped to handle any criminal matter—whether you’re dealing with a simple ticket, a misdemeanor offense, or a high-stakes felony or federal charge.